Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 I wrote an article last year about Deborah James' inspirational work to raise awareness and remove the taboo around bowel cancer.
 It is sincerely hoped that her work will be continued and people will not be afraid to seek treatment.
 This year, although this article still focuses on bowel cancer, the news has the potential to be more promising to those undergoing treatment.

-First and foremost, it goes without saying that cancer is a terrible disease, and the diagnosis is devastating.
+First and foremost, cancer is a terrible disease, and the diagnosis is devastating.

 At the current time, a person is likely to have chemotherapy following surgery for colon cancer if they have either stage 2 cancer with features that increase the risk of it recurring or stage 3 cancer.
 This is because, to date, it has not been possible to ascertain whether microscopic cancer cells remain (which could cause the cancer to return).